rougemeilland/FFXIVFishingScheduleViewer/docs/README_en.md

 ### How to uninstall

-1. Delete all the files under the folder where this application is installed.
+1. Delete the folder where this application is installed along with the files under it.

 ## [Usage]